Biomechanics of a lumbar interspinous anchor with transforaminal lumbar interbody fixation

 Digital Object Identifier (DOI)

 Kaibara, Taro; Karahalios, Dean G.; Porter, Randall W.; Kakarla, Udaya K.; Reyes, Phillip M.; Choi, Seok Kwang; Yaqoobi, Ali S.; and Crawford, Neil R., "Biomechanics of a lumbar interspinous anchor with transforaminal lumbar interbody fixation" (2010).
-Neurobiology.
+Translational Neuroscience.
 786.